sandarshsridhar/wiz-spotify-connected/README.md

 1. Run `npm i` in a terminal in the root of this repo.
 This will install all the necessary packages.
 2. Create a **.env** file in the root of your folder and fill in the details using **sample-env** file present in the repo as a reference.
-*Note*: You may have to change the router IP range depending on what your router uses.
+    <em>Note</em>: You may have to change the router IP range depending on what your router uses.
 3. Run `npm run start`.
 4. Before the server is available to take requests, it gathers the IP and mac addresses of all the light bulbs in your home and saves them in its internal cache.
-5. Once the startup is done, You will see "⚡️[server]: Server is running at [http://localhost:{YOUR_PORT](http://localhost:%7BYOUR_PORT)}" in your console.
+5. Once the startup is done, You will see "⚡️[server]: Server is running at [http://localhost:8888](http://localhost:8888)" in your console.
 Now, your app is ready to take requests.
-6. Open your favorite browser and type in "http://localhost:{YOUR_PORT}/login".
+6. Open your favorite browser and type in "[http://localhost:8888/login](http://localhost:8888/login)".
 This will get you authenticated with Spotify.
 You will see a pop up from Spotify asking you to authorize the request (This only happens the first time you use this app).
-Accept the terms and you will be redirected to "http://localhost:{YOUR_PORT}/callback".
+Accept the terms and you will be redirected to "[http://localhost:8888/callback](http://localhost:8888/callback)".
-7. [Only applicable if you would like to enable music sync in only selected rooms, if not, move on to Step 8], you can fetch the room IDs from "[http://localhost:{YOUR_PORT}/rooms](http://localhost:%7BYOUR_PORT%7D/rooms)".
+7. [Only applicable if you would like to enable music sync in only selected rooms, if not, move on to Step 8], you can fetch the room IDs from "[http://localhost:8888/rooms](http://localhost:8888/rooms)".
     * This is the only manual piece to this app: Wiz bulbs do not record the room names or the bulb names in their local storage.
 Instead they have roomIds.
 So, you will have to determine the roomId by reading the API response.
         Sample API response

     ```json
       {